FRoundation: Are Foundation Models Ready for Face Recognition?: Results

 \subsection{Large-scale Fine-tuning}

-Table \ref{tab:full_training} presented the achieved recognition performances by models trained from scratch (baseline) and fine-tuned (CLIP and DINOV2) on a relatively small dataset, CASIA-WebFace (0.5m images) and larger datasets, MS1MV2 (5.8m images) and WEbFace4M (4m images).
-All results are reported using large (Vit-L) and small (Vit-S of DINOv2 and baseline and Vit-B of CLIP) architectures.
-We made the following observation from the reported results in Table \ref{tab:full_training}: \begin{itemize} \item Using CASIA-WebFace (0.5m images), finetuning DINOv2 (Vit-S and Vit-L architectures) and CLIP (Vit-B and Vit-L architectures) led to higher verification accuracies, in comparison to the case where Vit-S and Vit-L are trained from scratch on the same data.
-For example, the average verification accuracies on the small benchmarks, LFW, CFPFP, AgeDB30, CALFW, and CPLFW, was 87.39\% by baseline (Vit-L) which is lower than 94.28\% and 94.26\% achieved by the fine tuned DINOv2 and CLIP, respectively. \item The models that are trained/finetuned on large datasets, MS1MV2 (5.8m images) and WEbFace4M (4m images), achieved higher verification accuracies than the one trained on the relatively smaller dataset, CASIA-WebFace (0.5m images). \item Using small architectures (Vit-S and Vit-B) and large-scale training datasets (MS1MV2 or WebFace4M), the model trained from scratch achieved higher verification accuracies than the finetuned DINOv2 and CLIP.
-This observation can be noticed from the achieved results on small benchmarks as well as on large-scale, IJB-B and IJB-C, benchmarks. \item Using large architectures (Vit-L) and large-scale training/finetuning datasets (MS1MV2 or WebFace4M), the finetuned DINOv2 and CLIP achieved slightly higher recognition performance than the models trained from scratch on most of the evaluation benchmarks. \end{itemize}
+Table \ref{tab:full_training} presents the achieved recognition performances by models trained from scratch (baseline) and fine-tuned (CLIP and DINOV2) on a relatively small dataset, CASIA-WebFace ($0.5$M images) and larger datasets, MS1MV2 ($5.8$M images) and WebFace4M ($4$M images).
+All results are reported using large (ViT-L) and small (ViT-S of DINOv2 and baseline and ViT-B of CLIP) architectures.
+We made the following observation from the reported results in Table \ref{tab:full_training}: \begin{itemize} \item Using CASIA-WebFace ($0.5$M images), fine-tuning DINOv2 (ViT-S and ViT-L architectures) and CLIP (ViT-B and ViT-L architectures) led to higher verification accuracies, in comparison to the case where ViT-S and ViT-L are trained from scratch on the same data.
+For example, the average verification accuracies on the small benchmarks, LFW, CFP-FP, AgeDB30, CALFW, and CPLFW, was $87.39$\% by baseline (ViT-L) which is lower than $94.28$\% and $94.26$\% achieved by the fine-tuned DINOv2 and CLIP, respectively. \item The models that are trained/fine-tuned on large datasets, MS1MV2 and WebFace4M, achieved higher verification accuracies than the one trained on the relatively smaller dataset, CASIA-WebFace. \item Using small architectures (ViT-S and ViT-B) and large-scale training datasets (MS1MV2 or WebFace4M), the model trained from scratch achieved higher verification accuracies than the fine-tuned DINOv2 and CLIP.
+This observation can be noticed from the achieved results on small benchmarks as well as on large-scale, IJB-B and IJB-C, benchmarks. \item Using large architectures (ViT-L) and large-scale training/fine-tuning datasets (MS1MV2 or WebFace4M), the fine-tuned DINOv2 and CLIP achieved slightly higher recognition performance than the models trained from scratch on most of the evaluation benchmarks. \end{itemize}